Joseph Stalin: 1905–1912: Revolution of 1905 and aftermath

 In January 1905, government troops massacred protesters in Saint Petersburg and unrest spread across the Empire in the Revolution of 1905.
 Stalin was in Baku in February when ethnic violence broke out between Armenians and Azeris, and he formed Bolshevik "battle squads" which he used to keep the city's warring ethnic factions apart.
 His armed squads attacked local police and troops, raided arsenals, and raised funds via protection rackets.
 In November 1905, the Georgian Bolsheviks elected Stalin as one of their delegates to a Bolshevik conference in Tampere, Finland, where he met Lenin.
 Although Stalin held Lenin in deep respect, he vocally disagreed with his view that the Bolsheviks should field candidates for the 1906 election to the State Duma; Stalin viewed parliamentary process as a waste of time.
 In April 1906, he attended the RSDLP's Fourth Congress in Stockholm, where the party—then led by a Menshevik majority—agreed that it would not raise funds using armed robbery.
 Lenin and Stalin disagreed with this, and privately discussed continuing the robberies for the Bolshevik cause.

 Stalin married Kato Svanidze in July 1906, and in March 1907 she gave birth to their son Yakov.
 Stalin, who by now had established himself as "Georgia's leading Bolshevik", organised the June 1907 robbery of a bank stagecoach in Tiflis to fund the Bolsheviks.
 His operatives ambushed the convoy in Erivansky Square with guns and homemade bombs; around 40 people were killed.
 Stalin settled in Baku with his wife and son, where Mensheviks confronted him about the robbery and voted to expel him from the RSDLP, but he ignored them.
-Stalin secured Bolshevik domination of Baku's RSDLP branch and edited two Bolshevik newspapers.
+Stalin secured Bolshevik domination of RSDLP branch and edited two Bolshevik newspapers.
 In November 1907, his wife died of typhus, and he left his son with her family in Tiflis.
-In Baku he reassembled his gang, which attacked Black Hundreds and raised money through racketeering, counterfeiting, robberies and kidnapping the children of wealthy figures for ransom.
+He then reassembled his gang, which attacked Black Hundreds and raised money through racketeering, counterfeiting, robberies and kidnapping the children of wealthy figures for ransom.

-In March 1908, Stalin was arrested and imprisoned in Baku.
+In March 1908, Stalin was arrested and imprisoned.
 He led the imprisoned Bolsheviks, organised discussion groups, and ordered the killing of suspected informants.
 He was sentenced to two years of exile in Solvychegodsk in northern Russia, arriving there in February 1909.
 In June, Stalin escaped to Saint Petersburg, but was arrested again in March 1910 and sent back to Solvychegodsk.
 In June 1911, Stalin was given permission to move to Vologda, where he stayed for two months.
 He then escaped to Saint Petersburg, where he was arrested again in September 1911 and sentenced to a further three years of exile in Vologda.